top of page

 Search

+Most publicity launches don’t fail because the product isn’t good.
 They fail because the story isn’t clear, the timing isn’t strategic, and the visibility isn’t built to convert.

-| Note: This is a composite case study based on patterns from multiple CARA PR campaigns, with identifying details removed.
+Note: This is a composite case study based on patterns from multiple CARA PR campaigns, with identifying details removed.

 The Campaign Snapshot

-Goal: Launch a new offer with a premium position and build long-term authority — not just a one-week spike
+Goal: Launch a new offer with a premium position and build long-term authority — not just a one-week spike.

-Challenge: Strong offer, but the brand message was broad and the founder was “the best kept secret”
+Challenge: Strong offer, but the brand message was broad, and the founder was “the best kept secret.”

-• A clear one-liner that instantly communicates value
+• A clear one-liner that instantly communicates value.

-• Media angles that feel timely, useful and human
+• Media angles that feel timely, useful, and human.

-• A post-launch plan that keeps momentum going (not a drop-off)
+• A post-launch plan that keeps momentum going (not a drop-off).

-When founders come to us, they usually say:“I need PR.”But the actual problem is often:“I need clarity, authority and message discipline — so PR can work.”
+When founders come to us, they usually say, “I need PR.”
+But the actual problem is often, “I need clarity, authority, and message discipline — so PR can work.”

 The CARA PR Launch Framework

-Phase 1: Strategy and positioning (the foundation that stops “random marketing”)
+Phase 1: Strategy and Positioning

+This is the foundation that stops “random marketing.”
 Before we write a press release or pitch anyone, we lock in:

-1) The positioning
+1) The Positioning

 • Who is this for (in one sentence)?